GaloisInc/BESSPIN-Tool-Suite/besspin/cwesEvaluation/numericErrors/README.md

 |TEST PASSED       |NONE         |
 |TEST ERROR        |CALL-ERR     |

-For more details about the scoring approach, please refer to [the Bessping philosophy document](../../../docs/cwesEvaluation/besspinPhilosophy.md).
+For more details about the scoring approach, please refer to [the Besspin philosophy document](../../../docs/cwesEvaluation/besspinPhilosophy.md).

 ---